 The human brain can perform 38 thousand-trillion operations per second.
 The world’s fastest supercomputer, Tianhe-2, can manage up to 33.86 petaflops (33 quadrillion calculations per seconds).

 A single human sperm contains the 37.5MB of male DNA required to create a human of spring.
-Means an average ejaculation transfer 1,500 terabytes of information.
+This means an average ejacul*tion transfer 1,500 terabytes of information.

 Human body consists of around 0.2 milligrams of gold.
 One needs the blood of around 40,000 people to collect enough gold to make one 8g coin.